 - 1/2 cup dried banana chips

-- In a large bowl, combine oats and almonds; spread evenly in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+- In a large bowl, combine oats and almonds; spread evenly in a 15x10x1-in. baking pan coated with cooking spray.
 Bake at 325° for 15 minutes.

 - In a large bowl, combine the honey, Grape-Nuts, butter and cinnamon.
 Add oat mixture; stir to combine.
 Return mixture to the pan.
 Bake 15-20 minutes longer or until golden.
 Cool on wire rack.

 - When cool enough to handle, break granola into pieces.
 Place in a large bowl; stir in the Wheaties, cranberries, raisins and banana chips.
-Store in an airtight container in a cool dry place for up to 2 months.
-Yield: 10 cups.
+Store in an airtight container in a cool, dry place for up to 2 months.